How to Get Seen at Equity Auditions as an EMC or Non-Equity Actor

 Be prepared, have your headshot and resume stapled, and be warmed up and ready to go at any time.
 Keep showing up and doing what you love.
 Your talent will be seen and appreciated!

 Did you find this helpful?
-Join me on Saturdays at 11AM EST for Instagram Live chats where we talk about auditioning, performing, and overcoming challenges as an actor.
+Join me on Monday nights at 10PM EST for Instagram Live chats where we talk about auditioning, performing, and overcoming challenges as an actor.
 It takes a village!